Who’s In Charge

 The Shore Landings

 Morning shore excursions usually depart at 8 a.m. and arrive back between 10:30 and 11:30 for lunch, which is at 12:30.
 Typically, the ship moves to a new location during lunch for a second shore landing.
 Our blogs occasionally cover both landings but most often concentrate on only one.
 Why?
 Because the walks may be so similar that describing one is enough.
 A more pressing reason: as we write these posts, we’re preparing to leave for New Zealand.

 At the beginning of the week, the naturalists help everyone select a properly-sized shortie wetsuit, a pair of fins and a correctly-fitted mask with snorkel.
-If you’ve never snorkeled much before, take advantage of the offered training before tackling the deep water snorkel outings.
-For deep water snorkeling, getting back in the boat is easy.
-The Zodiacs mount a removable set of stairs on their bows, a trouble-free way for getting in and out of the water.
-If you prefer, you can always leave the boat using a traditional backflip.
+If you’ve never snorkeled much before, take advantage of the offered training session.

-The combination of cold water with rough water can become unpleasant after a time.
+The combination of cold water mixed with rough waves may become unpleasant after a time.
 Not to worry.
-Zodiacs with their special stairs are available to pick up anyone who’s had more fun than they can stand.
+Zodiacs with their special stairs make patrols to pick up anyone who has had more fun than they can stand.